ffrgb/meshviewer/README.md

     ]

 In order to have global statistics available, you have to run the backend with parameter `--with-rrd` (this only creates globalGraph.png) or generate them in other ways.

-# Building

-Just run the following command from the meshviewer directory:

-    node_modules/.bin/grunt

-This will generate `build/` containing all required files.

 [CORS enabled]: http://enable-cors.org/server.html